Skip to main content

 10. During the hours of darkness suitable and sufficient lighting must be provided to ensure safe use of the area.
 Any proposals to provide additional lighting to the licensed areas must be agreed with the Highway Authority in writing.

-11. No later than 1st September 2020, with the exception of pre-packaged confectionery, all food and drink containers and packaging shall be re-useable, recyclable or compostable.
+11. With the exception of pre-packaged confectionery, all food and drink containers and packaging shall be re-useable, recyclable or compostable.

 12. All detritus (food and drink remnants, spillages, bottles, cans, wrappers etc.) be regularly removed from the footway surface to reduce hazards to pedestrians.
 The licence holder must make arrangements to regularly check for and to remove litter and rubbish on pedestrian walkways, caused by persons using the Facility, for a distance of up to 10 metres from the boundary of the Pavement Licence area.
 The licence holder must ensure that any tables are cleared in an efficient manner during the hours of operation.
 The licence holder must ensure the licensed area and surrounding highway is to be washed down at the completion of each day's usage using a method sufficient to remove food debris, grease and other spillages that may occur.